How to Manipulate with Language

 Each sentence says something innocuous, but makes you assume something much heavier.
 I call this presupposition smuggling.
 If you want to make another person forcibly concede to a statement, just say a sentence like this that assumes it as a presupposed truth.

-A presupposition is the information that is inferred to be true even without saying it.
 In the sentences above, whether they are true or false, you must be a pedophile, the Jews must have done 9/11 and Trump must say racist/misogynistic/homophobic things.
-Even if you resond to these sentences saying "Well that's not true!" it doesn't even deny the presupposition.
-Even if Billy didn't acknoledge that the Jews did 9/11, the sentence simply implies that they did.
+Even if you respond to these sentences saying “Well that’s not true!” it doesn’t even deny the presupposition.
+Even if Billy didn’t acknowledge that the Jews did 9/11, the sentence simply implies that they did.

-I'd say about 95% of article titles alone on Trump force you to swallow some kind of presupposition just by reading them.
-It's a great way to manipulate people into conceding something without even noticing, and in a day where people just see non-stop article titles all day on their Facebook feed, this technique has never been more effective.
-Here's a a more obvious, but still real example:
+I’d say about 95% of article titles alone force you to swallow some kind of presupposition just by reading them.
+It’s a great way to manipulate people into conceding something without even noticing, and in a day where people just see non-stop article titles all day on their Facebook feed, this technique has never been more effective.
+Here’s a more obvious, but still real example:

 This one is a doozy.
 Think about all the things that this article title alone presupposes: